 Healthy eating is important for both your mind and body.
-During the recovery process, working with your dietitian will help you learn normal eating habits.
+During the recovery process, work with your dietitian to help you learn normalized eating habits.
 The goal of healthy eating is to keep your body nourished, energized, and strong.
-Eating in a healthy way helps you concentrate and learn in school, reach and maintain a healthy weight, grow to your maximum height, and stay strong.
+Eating in a healthy way helps you concentrate and learn in school, reach and maintain a healthy weight, grow to your maximum height, and keep your muscles and bones strong.
 Healthy eating is not supposed to be strict; it is flexible and may differ from person to person.
-It involves eating regular meals and snacks, along with occasional treats.
+It involves incorporating regular meals and snacks during the day, eating when you are hungry and stopping when you are full, and enjoying treats.
 To eat healthy, you must eat foods from all of the food groups (carbohydrates, protein, fruits, vegetables, dairy, and fats) because each group has different benefits.

 Dairy: Vitamin D and calcium-rich dairy foods help keep your bones strong.
 The protein in dairy foods also helps keep you full between meals.
 Soy milk is a dairy alternative that provides similar amounts of these important nutrients.

 Fruits/Veggies: These foods contain many important vitamins and minerals, and the fiber you need for normal digestion.

 Protein: Protein has lots of important functions in your body such as nourishing your hair, repairing and building muscles, and making hormones and enzymes.
 Protein helps you feel full after a meal or snack.
 It also is important for fighting infections and healing wounds and cuts.

 Fats: Fats found in oils (such as canola oil or olive oil), nuts, nut butters, and fish are great for your heart and your skin.
 Eating these and other fats such as cheese and butter with meals and snacks can boost your hormone levels, which may help regulate your periods.
 Fat is also important for satiety (feeling full) between meals, and adds flavor to your meals.